Drone Anatomy

 Instructables: "The Ultimate Guide to Building a Quadcopter From Scratch"

-General quadcopter build guide, covers construction to code 4.
+General quadcopter build guide, covers construction to code 4arrow-up-right.

 https://www.instructables.com/The-Ultimate-Guide-to-Building-a-Quadcopter-From-S/